mctoner/Newbury-Toner-Discord-Bot-DS3002/README.md

 - Type !help command for more info on a command.
 - You can also type !help category for more info on a category.

+Our bot is hosted in EC2 under the instance id i-0adce608a3110e3cb and the Key Name "MauraandAbbyBot' so that we can interact with our cool bot at all time & it will be running indefinitely!

+To join our server and interact with our bot, follow this link:

 Screenshots of sample bot usage can be found below.

-To join our server and interact with our bot, follow this link: